Ancient Rome: Economy

 Although barter was used in ancient Rome, and often used in tax collection, Rome had a very developed coinage system, with brass, bronze, and precious metal coins in circulation throughout the Empire and beyond—some have even been discovered in India.
 Before the 3rd century BC, copper was traded by weight, measured in unmarked lumps, across central Italy.
 The original copper coins (as) had a face value of one Roman pound of copper, but weighed less.
 Thus, Roman money's utility as a unit of exchange consistently exceeded its intrinsic value as metal.
 After Nero began debasing the silver denarius, its legal value was an estimated one-third greater than its intrinsic value.

 Horses were expensive and other pack animals were slower.
 Mass trade on the Roman roads connected military posts, where Roman markets were centered.
 These roads were designed for wheels.
 As a result, there was transport of commodities between Roman regions, but increased with the rise of Roman maritime trade in the 2nd century BC.
 During that period, a trading vessel took less than a month to complete a trip from Gades to Alexandria via Ostia, spanning the entire length of the Mediterranean.
 Transport by sea was around 60 times cheaper than by land, so the volume for such trips was much larger.

 Some economists consider the Roman Empire a market economy, similar in its degree of capitalistic practices to the 17th-century Netherlands and 18th-century England.

 Family

 A gold glass portrait of a family from Roman Egypt.
 The Greek inscription on the medallion may indicate either the name of the artist or the pater familias who is absent in the portrait.
+(Note: The Brescia Medallion, a gold glass portrait, was most likely crafted by Alexandrian Greek artisans, due to the Egyptian dialect of the inscription, in the 3rd century, although others propend for craftmen with Alexandrian influence working in Italy; "since there is no doubt that all kind of Greek might have been written in the [Roman] metropolis, the main sequences suggest a Roman origin".)